Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

     pass
 ```

-Only after changing the fields of `C` are changed, does the compiler throw the expected error: `Union must combine PlutusData classes with unique constructors`.
+Only after if the fields of `C` are changed (e.g. changing the name of field `b` to `c`), does the compiler throw the expected error: `Union must combine PlutusData classes with unique constructors`.

 Changing the annotation in the example to `Union[A, B, C]` (while keeping the fields of `B` and `C` the same) gives the following compiler error: `Duplicate constr_ids for records in Union: {'A': 1, 'B': 2, 'C': 2}`.